This easy chicken chili recipe is perfect for using up leftover cooked chicken. It's hearty, tasty, and very filling!

 - In a small bowl, mix together the spices.
 Set aside.

 - Heat the olive oil in a large, deep skillet over medium heat.
-Add the onions and ½ teaspoon kosher salt.
+Add the onions and ½ teaspoon of kosher salt.
 Cook, stirring occasionally, until soft, about 5 minutes.

 - Add the chicken broth.
 Bring to a boil, then reduce the heat to medium-low and simmer, uncovered, for 10 minutes.